 Next, Double click on the Data Flow Task to open the data flow tab.

-STEP 3: Drag and drop OLE DB Source from toolbox to data flow region.
+STEP 3: Drag and drop OLE DB Source from the toolbox to the data flow region.
 Double click on OLE DB source in the data flow region will open the OLE DB connection manager settings.
-From the below screenshot you can observe that, We selected [SSIS Tutorials] Database as source database and [CDC Source] as source table
+From the below, you can observe that We selected [SSIS Tutorials] Database as a source database and [CDC Source] as a source table

-Click OK to close the OLE DB source and Drag the Lookup Transformation from toolbox to the Data Flow tab.
+Click OK to close the OLE DB source and Drag the Lookup Transformation.

 STEP 5: Double click on the Lookup Transformation will open the Lookup Transformation Editor to configure the lookup table (reference table).
 Within the General Tab, under “Specify how to handle rows with no matching entries”, Change the default Fail Component to Ignore Failure option.

 STEP 6: Click on the connection Tab to configure the lookup connections settings.
-If you have already created the OLE DB connection Manager then select from the list otherwise, Click New button and configure it.
-Here we selected the existing one which is pointing to SSIS Tutorials Database.
+If you have already created the OLE DB connection Manager, then select from the list otherwise, Click the New button and set it.
+Here we chose the existing one, which is pointing to SSIS Tutorials Database.

 STEP 7: Click on the Available Input columns and drag the required column onto the available lookup columns to create a join between the 2 data sets.
 Employee_ID column in the source data will check against the [Employee_ID] column in the lookup table (Nothing but target table).

-STEP 8: Drag and drop the Conditional Split Transformation from toolbox to data flow region and connect the Lookup Match Output as the source to Conditional split
+STEP 8: Drag and drop the Conditional Split Transformation and connect the Lookup Match Output as the source to Conditional split

 STEP 9: Double-click on it to provide the conditions.
-Condition we used in this transformations is: ISNULL (LKP_Employee_ID).
-It means, conditional split will check whether the lookup employee ID is Null or Not
+The condition we used in this SSIS incremental load example is ISNULL (LKP_Employee_ID).
+It means the conditional split verify whether the lookup employee ID is Null or Not

-- If the LKP_Employee_ID is Null, it means there is no record exists in the destination table so we want to insert the new record.
+- If the LKP_Employee_ID is Null, it means no record exists in the destination table, so we want to insert the new record.

-- If the LKP_Employee_ID is not Null, it means there is already a record exists in the destination table so we want to update the existing data with new data.
+- If the LKP_Employee_ID is not Null, it means there is already a record that exists in the destination table, so we want to update the existing data with new data.

-From the below screenshot you can observe that, We used 1 condition and one default output in Conditional Split Transformation So, We get 2 output in total.
+From the below image, you can see that we used 1 condition and one default output in Conditional Split Transformation.
+So, We get two outputs in total.

 STEP 10: Drag and drop two OLE DB Destinations on to the data flow region and then drag the Output Arrow to this new OLE DB Destination.
-A pop up window Input Output Selection Window will appear prompting you to select the Input Output type: either INSERT or UPDATE.
+A popup window called Input Output Selection appears assisting you in selecting the Input-Output type: either INSERT or UPDATE.

 STEP 11: Double click on the first OLE DB Destination will open the OLE DB Destination Editor.
 Select the OLE DB Connection manager and select [CDC Target] table present in the [SSIS Tutorials] Database to insert the new records.

-STEP 12: Click on Mappings tab to check whether the source columns are exactly mapped to the destination columns.
-If you observe the below screenshot we are not mapping for Employee_ID column because it is Auto-increment Identity column.
+STEP 12: Click on the Mappings tab to verify whether the source columns correctly mapped to the destination columns.
+If you observe the below image, we are not mapping for the Employee_ID column because it is the Auto-increment Identity column.

 STEP 13: Double click on the second OLE DB Destination will open the OLE DB Destination Editor.
 Select the OLE DB Connection manager and select [CDC_Staging] table present in the [SSIS Tutorials] Database.

-TIP: If you don’t find the table then run the first Execute SQL Task alone to create.
+TIP: If you don’t find the table, run the first Execute SQL Task alone to create.

-Before we step into the control flow tab, Please change the Validate External Metadata from TRUE to False because we are creating staging table on fly (Run time)
+Before we step into the control flow tab, Please change the Validate External Metadata from TRUE to False because we are creating a staging table on the fly (Run time)

 STEP 15: Within the Control flow, Double click on the second Execute SQL Task to open task editor.
-Here, we are updating the [CDC Target] data with staging table data so, we selected the already created OLE DB Connection Manager pointing to SSIS Tutorials database.
+Here, we are updating the [CDC Target] data with staging table data.
+So, we selected the already created OLE DB Connection Manager pointing to the SSIS Tutorials database.
 Please click on the browse button beside the SQL Statement property to write the custom SQL statement

-To update the records, SQL Command we use in the above screenshot is:
+To update the records, SQL Command we use in the above SSIS Incremental Load screenshot is: